HomeTop HeadlinesBeloved Broadway Star Dies at 67

 - Advertisement -

 Adrian Bailey, a prominent figure in Broadway for over three decades, passed away at a New York rehabilitation facility on September 22, 2024, at the age of 67.
-His demise followed an apartment fall earlier in the year.
+His death followed a fall in his apartment earlier in the year.
 Bailey’s career boasts 15 Broadway shows, leaving a significant impact on the theatrical landscape.

 Bailey first stepped onto the Broadway stage in 1976 in the production “Your Arms Too Short to Box with God.”
 He featured in a variety of shows throughout his career, such as “Dreamgirls,” “La Cage aux Folles,” “The Who’s Tommy,” and “Smokey Joe’s Cafe.”
-One of his last roles was in “The Little Mermaid,” where he was part of the ensemble and an understudy for King Triton.
+His last role was in “The Little Mermaid,” where he was part of the ensemble and an understudy for King Triton.

-A severe accident during a 2008 rehearsal abruptly halted Bailey’s stage presence.
-He fell through a trapdoor before a Saturday matinee, sustaining grave injuries that dramatically altered his life trajectory.
+A severe accident during a 2008 rehearsal for “The Little Mermaid” abruptly halted Bailey’s stage presence.
+He fell 36 feet through a trapdoor before a Saturday matinee, sustaining grave injuries that dramatically altered his life.

-Following the accident, Bailey underwent multiple surgeries to heal from broken wrists, a fractured back, a shattered pelvis, among other injuries.
+Following the accident, Bailey underwent multiple surgeries to heal from broken wrists, a fractured back, a shattered pelvis, and broken hips and ribs, among other injuries.
 Despite his ordeal, Bailey remained resilient.
 In an interview, he stated, “My life has been changed forever.
 It will never be the same.
 My immediate goal is to somehow be able to walk up to my own apartment and care for myself.
 I try to stay positive.
 I look forward to being made whole someday.”

 After the accident, Bailey remained largely private but occasionally attended theatrical events, maintaining his connection with the Broadway community.

 Lucie Arnaz Luckinbill, Bailey’s co-star in “My One and Only,” paid tribute to him on social media, describing him as a gentle giant with exceptional talent and compassion.
-She acknowledged his recovery struggles post-accident, highlighting his years-long fight to relearn basic survival skills.
+She acknowledged his recovery struggles after the accident, highlighting his years-long fight to relearn basic survival skills.

 Social media has been flooded with heartfelt tributes following Bailey’s death, with many acknowledging his talent, determination, and kindness.
 Playwright Patrick L. Riley referred to Bailey as an ancestor, expressing that he was loved by many, including himself, and wished him peace.